matbesancon/hugo-site/content/post/2019-09-12-bridging-indicator.markdown

 1. Which path should be used is encoded in types.
 2. The method called from a given node depends on runtime parameters.

-The first option could sound more efficient, but as the number of nodes, arcs and solvers grow, compilation is rendered impossible, as one would have to recompute complete programs based on the addition of solvers or reformulations.
+The first option could appear more efficient, but as the number of nodes, arcs and solvers grow, compilation is rendered impossible, as one would have to recompute complete programs based on the addition of solvers or reformulations.
 The second option requires tools other than dispatch, since this mechanism